-The bill amends West Virginia Code 17C-14-9a to establish specific requirements for drivers approaching stationary vehicles that display warning signals, such as flashing lights or hazard lights.
-Drivers are mandated to either change lanes away from the stationary vehicle, if safe to do so, or reduce their speed significantly—no more than 15 miles per hour on non-divided highways and 25 miles per hour on divided highways—if changing lanes is unsafe.
+The bill amends West Virginia Code 17C-14-9a to establish specific actions that drivers must take when approaching stationary vehicles displaying warning signals, such as flashing lights or hazard signs.
+Drivers are required to either change lanes away from the stationary vehicle, if safe to do so, or reduce their speed significantly—no more than 15 miles per hour on non-divided highways and 25 miles per hour on divided highways—if changing lanes is unsafe.

-Penalties for violating these provisions include a misdemeanor charge, with fines up to $500 and potential jail time of up to 60 days.
+Penalties for violating these provisions include a misdemeanor charge, with fines up to $500 and possible jail time of up to 60 days.
 Additionally, if a violation results in property damage, injury, or death, the driver's privileges may be suspended for 90 days, six months, or two years, respectively.
-The bill also stipulates increased penalties for violations that occur concurrently with other traffic offenses, imposing fines between $1,000 and $5,000 or additional jail time.
+The bill also stipulates that if a violation occurs alongside another traffic offense, the fines and penalties will be increased significantly.

 Statutes affected: